josmar-crwdstffng/angular/aio/content/guide/lifecycle-hooks.md

 ### Lifecycle example set

-The <live-example></live-example> demonstrates the use of lifecycle hooks through a series of exercises presented as components under the control of the root `AppComponent`.
+The <live-example name="lifecycle-hooks"></live-example> demonstrates the use of lifecycle hooks through a series of exercises presented as components under the control of the root `AppComponent`.
 In each case a *parent* component serves as a test rig for a *child* component that illustrates one or more of the lifecycle hook methods.

 The following table lists the exercises with brief descriptions.